Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 We know that through His Son, God the Father has something much greater for mankind.
 It is called

-I believe that something else is often overlooked in this account, and that is the love of Adam for his
+I believe something else is often overlooked in this account, and that is the love of Adam for his helpmate

-helpmate Eve.
+Eve.
 Adam was created in the image and likeness of Elohim, the one who is love.
-Adam was
+Adam was created with

-created with the love of God in his heart.
-When all the animals were paraded before Adam so that he
+the love of God in his heart.
+When all the animals were paraded before Adam so that he could name them,

 Adam Tried to Save the Love of His Life